|Who else remembers this iconic cover?|

 Plot: Annie Sullivan (born 1866), who became Helen Keller's legendary teacher, had a lonely childhood as a virtually blind orphan in a poorhouse in Tewksbury*, Massachusetts.
 Her life was transformed when she became a student at the Perkins School for the Blind.
 There, she learned how to read and to control her temper, and graduated as Valedictorian of her class.
 When she was asked to become the governess of 6-year-old Helen Keller, a deaf and blind girl in Alabama, Annie was daunted but took on the challenge with determination, and was able to teach Helen how to communicate and thus free her from a world of isolation.

 Audience: Young readers, 8-10.

-My Impressions: This is an extremely memorable book that was very popular when I was growing up in its Scholastic paperback format.
+My Impressions: This is an extremely memorable book that was very popular in its Scholastic paperback format when I was growing up.
 I am sure I found it at the John Ward School library and I hope the author got royalties - my copy is the 18th printing.
-Annie Sullivan’s story – an intelligent but headstrong orphan – is vividly told from Annie’s misery in the poorhouse when she loses her brother, her difficult but ultimately rewarding time at the Perkins School for the Blind (a mile from my old home in Watertown), and the fateful decision to travel an enormous distance (three days by train) from Boston to Alabama to teach a girl everyone had given up on except her mother.
+Annie Sullivan’s story – an intelligent but headstrong orphan – is vividly told from Annie’s misery in the poorhouse in northern Massachusetts when she loses her brother, her difficult but ultimately rewarding time at the Perkins School for the Blind (a mile from my old home in Watertown), and the fateful decision to travel an enormous distance (three days by train) from Boston to Alabama to teach a girl everyone had given up on except her mother.